 As a science writer, he contributes a bimonthly science-fact column, “The Alternate View,” to Analog Science Fiction and Fact magazine.
 A Houston native, he now lives in Seattle where he is Professor Emeritus of Physics at the University of Washington.
 At his retirement, to his delight, his colleagues presented him with a two-day physics seminar.

 Leah Cutter has never known a time when she didn’t want to be a writer.
-Mind you, she took her time figuring out how to do it, traipsing around the world and working various places first: She was a digger at an archaeological dig in England, taught English in Hungary and Taiwan, and then bartended in Thailand.
+Mind you, she took her time figuring out how to do it, traipsing around the world and working various places first: She was a digger at an archaeological site in England, taught English in Hungary and Taiwan, and then bartended in Thailand.

-Eventually, she did figure the writing bit and now has half a dozen novels to her name (with more coming soon!)
+Eventually, she did figure the writing bit and now has a dozen novels to her name (with more coming soon!)
 Plus more short stories than she cares to count.

 She lives in Seattle with her cat, writes full time, and spends a lot of time swing dancing, drinking excellent coffee, quilting, volunteering, as well as, you know, writing.